phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 * The platform enables messaging features to facilitate book swapping discussions.

-* Users will receive notifications through the system to stay informed about new messages and potential exchange opportunities.
+* Users will receive messages through the system to stay informed about potential exchange opportunities.

 ## Target Audience